 Fats, cooking oils, and grease can clog your drains.
 Use paper towels to wipe grease out of pots, then throw it out.

 This is the time of year when we are not only grateful for our employees and extended family, but we are also grateful for you the customer.
-Happy Thanksgiving, from your friends at Gene Wagner Plumbing.
+Wishing everyone a very Happy Thanksgiving on Thursday, from your friends at Gene Wagner Plumbing.
 If your Thanksgiving plans don’t go quite as expected, contact us or call us at 414.541.9217.